 The Medical Cooling Concession provides a 17.5 percent discount off electricity costs over a six month period from 1 November to 30 April for concession cardholders with multiple sclerosis and other qualifying medical conditions such as Parkinson's disease, fibromyalgia and motor neuron disease.
 The Medical Cooling Concession is given in addition to the Annual Electricity Concession.

-The Off-Peak Concession provides a 13 per cent reduction on the off-peak on electricity bills.
+The Controlled Load Electricity Concession provides a 13 per cent reduction on controlled load usage charges on electricity bills.

 The Life Support Concession provides a quarterly discount on electricity bills where a cardholder or member of cardholder's household uses certain life support machines, such as an oxygen concentrator or haemodialysis machine.